netlify/functions/README.md

     };
   ```

-### Checking additional metadata about auths in your functions
+### Checking additional metadata about auth token in your functions and site builds

-Netlify Integration Auth Management also tracks metadata for installed auth tokens.
+{feature_name} also tracks metadata for installed auth tokens.
 You can verify that an auth has been installed with the correct scopes before calling into an API (say, for example, to give a better error message in the developer logs).
 Here's an example:

   ```js
     import { getSecrets } from "@netlify/functions";